2021–22 in English football: League One

 The battle to finish in the top six ended up going to the last day of the season, owing to a big drop in form for frontrunners Rotherham United and the teams in and around the play-off places picking up points – but Wigan Athletic ultimately emerged as champions, putting the uncertainties of the previous year behind them and securing their third promotion to the Championship since 2016.
 Rotherham ultimately finished in second, a late good run of form propelling the Millers back into the second tier and ensuring their third immediate promotion from League One in five years, as well as the sixth consecutive season in which they moved between the Championship and League One.
 Taking the final promotion spot with a convincing play-off final win against Wycombe Wanderers were Sunderland, the Black Cats overcoming the surprise sacking of manager Lee Johnson at the end of January and some poor away form in the campaign to secure their first promotion in 15 years - with the equally surprising decision to appoint former Norwich City manager Alex Neil as head coach proving to be a successful one.

-Just two seasons after having been promoted, Crewe Alexandra endured a truly awful campaign that saw them become the first team in the Football League to be relegated, never once leaving the relegation zone after only their second game and enduring several heavy losses.
-The remaining three relegation places ended up being decided on the last day, AFC Wimbledon enduring their first ever relegation and falling back into League Two after six years – a miserable run of form that saw them fail to win any games after Christmas Day ultimately proving fatal for the Dons.
-Despite being among the pre-season promotion favourites, Doncaster Rovers finished just above them, having also fallen into the relegation zone after only their second game and never really looking like pulling off a great escape – though a few big wins in the closing weeks of the campaign ensured that the Yorkshire club managed to starve off relegation.
-Taking the final place in a tightly contested battle were Gillingham, who looked like having turned a corner following the sacking of manager Steve Evans, only for the teams above them to pick up form in the closing weeks and send the Gills down for the first time in nine years; escaping the drop as a result were Fleetwood and Morecambe, who overcame the worst defensive record in the season to ensure a successful first campaign in League One.
+Just two seasons after having been promoted, Crewe Alexandra were relegated, becoming the first team in the Football League to be relegated that season, having not left the relegation zone after their second game and conceding several heavy defeats.
+The remaining three relegation places were decided on the final day.
+AFC Wimbledon were relegated for the first time, returning to League Two after six seasons, having not won a league match after 25 December.
+Despite being among the pre-season promotion favourites, Doncaster Rovers finished just above the relegation zone, having also dropped into it after their second game; a series of wins in the closing weeks of the campaign allowed the club to avoid relegation.
+Gillingham took the final relegation place following a run of poor form by the club in the closing weeks of the season, marking their first relegation in nine years.
+Fleetwood and Morecambe avoided relegation, with Morecambe finishing their first League One season outside the relegation places despite recording the division's worst defensive record.